 Skiathos: a brief travel guide

 Skiathos is one of the most colorful Greek islands.
-It is known as the island where the first movie of “Mamma mia” was partly shot.
-It belongs to the group of Sporades islands and it is the closest to the land of Greece.
-It has everything: historic castles, perfect beaches, many young tourists, sailing opportunities, liveliness and beautiful nights in the city.
+It belongs to the group of the Sporades islands and it is the closest to mainland Greece.
+It is famous for its historic castles, perfect beaches, sailing opportunities, and liveliness.

 When to visit Skiathos

-According to the local people, the best time to visit the island is in June, July and September.
-It is the best time, as you will be more convenient to wander, to find a seat in restaurants and bars and have a great time at the beach.
+According to the local people, the best time to visit the island is in June, July, and September.
+It is the best time, as it will be more convenient for you to wander, to find a seat in restaurants and bars and to have a great time at the beach.
 In August, conditions on the island deteriorate due to the great invasion of young Greek tourists.

 How to go to Skiathos